Mint Coin Guide

 Forward

 Occasionally, the US Mint will create limited edition coins that have value to collectors.
-These coins are bought more for their designs rather than the value of the precious metal inside.
+These coins are bought more for their designs than the value of the precious metal inside.
 The key elements to a coin being desirable are a limited mintage and a popular subject matter on the coin.
 The Mint posts its release schedule a year in advance.
 We are aware of the schedule so there is no need to ask us if we want a specific coin.
-If we have demand for it we will post it.
-Usually the market doesn’t start settling on a price until just a few days before release.
+If we have demand for it, we will post it.
+Usually the market doesn’t start settling on a price until hours before release so if we haven’t posted a deal, even a day before release, that is not unusual.
 We post as soon as we know our offer.
+Historically, we have seen users get very upset if the offer prices moves (even if it goes up!) so there is very little reason for us to post an offer early.

 Step 1 – Reserving